pasqal-io/pyqtorch/docs/noise.md

 ## Analog Noise

-Analog noise is made possible by specifying the `noise` argument in `HamiltonianEvolution` either as a list of tensors or a `AnalogNoise` instance.
+Analog noise is made possible by specifying the `noise` argument in `HamiltonianEvolution` either as a list of tensors defining the jump operators to use when using Schrödinger or Lindblad equation solvers or a `AnalogNoise` instance.
 An `AnalogNoise` instance can be instantiated by providing a list of tensors, and a `qubit_support` that should be a subset of the qubit support of  `HamiltonianEvolution`.

 ```python exec="on" source="material-block"
 import torch